Pengen Meaning In Indonesian

 Dodit: Ditunggu malah ninggal.
 (I've waited for you but now you're leaving me.)

 The conversation with Japanese translations is as follows.
-I have a friend who is Japanese who is willing to translate this conversation.
+I have a Japanese friend who is willing to translate this conversation.
 Thanks to her.

 Boris: 準備できた?